A sincere review of Duolingo

 ORDERS FROM ABOVE

 On the subject of context, I haven’t seen the sentence: “You are purpler than a cuberdon”, but it does exist according to one bemused reviewer.
-Of course, I frequently tell people that they look as purple as a cone-shaped Belgian candy, so I don’t know what this reviewer was complaining about.
+Actually, I frequently tell people that they look as purple as a cone-shaped Belgian candy, so I don’t know what this reviewer was complaining about.

-INTONATION ON DUOLINGO
+INTONATION PATTERNS ON DUOLINGO

 INCORRECT GRAMMAR DRILLS ON DUOLINGO